INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_wrap_up_quiz.md

 - b) increasing the magnitude of the weights
 - c) reducing the weights' variance
 - d) increasing the weights' variance
-- e) do not have any influence on the weights' variance
+- e) it has no influence on the weights' variance

 _Select several answers_
 ```